gen-mind/EchoMind/ReadMe.md

 - **Organizational knowledge** — Teams, SharePoint, Google Drive, internal wikis, policies, and documents
 - **Personal business tools** — Email, calendar, CRM, and the apps your teams use daily

+> See [63 Supported Connectors](docs/personal-assistant/echomind-connectors.md) — including Salesforce, SAP, ServiceNow, Workday, and more.

 **EchoMind is an AI agent** that **thinks** about what the workflow needs, **retrieves** the right internal context, **acts** using tools, then **verifies** the result — all within a secure, permission-aware sandbox.

 > Built for real work: support automation, IT deflection, meeting follow-ups, contract review,